Deviation from Slow-Roll Regime in the EGB Inflationary Models with $r\sim N_e^{-1}$: Application

-and slow-roll parameters
+and slow-roll parameters:

 We suppose that the exit from inflation is defined at $N_0=1/2$ at which $\epsilon_1(N_e=0)=1$.
-At the $N_0=1/2$ the second slow-roll parameters $\epsilon_2$ and $\delta_2$ reach $2$ , thus the slow roll regime are infracted during inflation and the slow-roll approach are not applicable to the considering model.
+At~the $N_0=1/2$, the second slow-roll parameters $\epsilon_2$ and $\delta_2$ reach $2$ , thus the slow roll regime is infracted during inflation and the slow-roll approach is not applicable to the considered~model.

-\subsection{Exponential effective potential}
+\subsection{Exponential Effective~Potential}